Qbizinc/qbiz-wiki/training/Certifications/dbt.md

 - CI and merge job setup questions

-- know where certain functionality or permissions are configured: account vs. project vs. environment vs. account connection settings vs. user specific settings vs. warehouse grants
+- know where certain functionality or permissions are configured: account vs. project vs. environment vs. account connection settings vs. user specific settings vs. warehouse grants i.e.
+	- Threads (Development: dbt development credentials in user profiles, Deployment: set at JOB level)
+  - Git branch, target schema, and dbt version are all required for environments (where are these configured for deployment vs. dev environments)

 - Resolving values of environment variables, know where overrides are available

+- Knowing generally where you can find things in Explorer/Catalog:
+- overview, performance, recommendations sections of models and projects

+- dbt clone vs. defer and how these interact with the compare changes against checkboxes on a job

+- state selector (modified, new, old)

 #### Threads